Dutch inventor Boyan Slat founded The Ocean Cleanup at the age of 18 in his hometown of Delft, the Netherlands.

 Big problems require big solutions

-We must defuse this ticking time bomb
+We must defuse this

 Plastic pollution does not only impact sea life, it also carries toxic pollutants into the food chain – a food chain including us humans.

 A simple idea turned into a moonshot project

 At 16 years of age, Boyan Slat saw more plastic bags than fish when scuba diving in Greece.
 He thought: “Why can’t we just clean this up?”
 This question led him to research the plastic pollution problem for a school project.
 He learned about plastic accumulating in five large oceanic gyres, the largest one being the Great Pacific Garbage Patch.
 In 2012, Boyan Slat held a TEDx talk about how to rid the world’s oceans of plastic using technology.
 The video went viral, and the momentum that followed allowed him to drop out of school and found The Ocean Cleanup.

 After many years of research, development, testing, and iteration, The Ocean Cleanup now has technologies to intercept plastic in rivers before it reaches the ocean, and technologies to remove the plastic that is already out there—debris that has been building up for decades.

 Plastic, once trapped in a gyre, will slowly break down, continually fragmenting into microplastics.
 Microplastic debris (< 5mm) is not only more challenging to clean up, but is also easily mistaken for food by marine life.
 The time to clean up is now.

 The ocean garbage patches are massive.
 To effectively clean an area of such magnitude, a calculated and energy-efficient solution is required.
 With a relative speed difference maintained between the cleanup system and the plastic, we can concentrate the plastic for extraction.
 Learn more about our ocean technology and System 03, our current ocean system iteration.